radio-astro-tools/spectral-cube/docs/masking.rst

     >>> masked_cube13co = cube13co.with_mask(mask_12co, wcs_tolerance=1e-3)  # doctest: +SKIP

-which in this case will check fro equality at the 1e-3 level, which truncates the 3rd CRVAL to the point of equality before comparing the values.
+which in this case will check equality at the 1e-3 level, which truncates the 3rd CRVAL to the point of equality before comparing the values.